Ozhaawashkwaa Animikii-Bineshi Aki Onji Kinimaagae' Inun

 Planning your Itinerary

 We can support you in developing an itinerary for your visit, and designing experiences with your students.
 Please contact us to set up a time to consult and collaborate, and to review sample itineraries.
 Our goal is to set you up for a successful and meaningful day.
-We look forward to hearing from you!

 What you can expect from Aki Centre Staff: